-2 If lapel breathing zone air samples are available, these may also be used, provided they have been determined to meet the data adequacy and completeness criteria outlined in this document.
+2 While urinalysis is the bioassay method most often used for developing coworker models, in vivo measurements (e.g., lung or whole body counts) are sometimes used.
+If lapel breathing zone air samples are available, these may also be used, provided they have been determined to meet the data adequacy and completeness criteria outlined in this document.

-The quality of the available data also needs to be evaluated.
+The quality of the available data also needs to be considered.
 This would include a review of the appropriate collection and analysis of blank samples.
 When paired measurements are available, the precision between measurements should be examined.
 If widely different results from the same aliquot are observed, the effect this might have on the usefulness of the data should be considered.
 At facilities where chelation therapy may have been used (e.g., the administration of DTPA), the data should be reviewed to ensure that samples taken from personnel who were administered chelating agents are removed from the data set.